-The next problem I see in a lot of environments, which goes directly to the idea of cost savings, is that of multiple tools in place to do that the same things.
+The next problem I see in a lot of environments, which goes directly to the idea of cost savings, is that there are multiple tools in place to do that the same things.
 There certainly are situations where multiple tools are necessary.
 Perhaps your DBAs use a tool that gives in-depth visibility to MS-SQL databases where your regular monitor system doesn’t.
-On the other hand maybe the Network engineers are using one general purpose NMS and the the systems folks another.
-There’s 90% overlap in functionality.
+On the other hand, maybe the Network engineers are using one general purpose NMS and the the systems folks another, but there’s a 90% overlap in functionality.
 If I’m a CIO and I see that scenario, then my first question is “Why?”.
 You should aim to find tools that are broad enough in their feature set where you have the option to consolidate software packages and thus save on your IT spend.

 The last pain point is one that’s most prevalent in large IT infrastructures, but potentially a problem everywhere.
 That’s the idea of maintaining your NMS system once it’s deployed.
 Technologies are getting more and more dynamic.
 Virtualization with VMotion-like features, SD-WAN, and public cloud computing are just the most prevalent, but many other exist.
 As these dynamic technologies take hold in corporate IT organizations monitoring them gets more and more difficult *if* it has to be done by hand.
 You should be looking for tools that have a lot of automation and auto-scaling features built into them.

 IT software tool costs are one of those things that impact people at every level of an organization.
 In upper echelons of a company it’s the actual dollars and cents the get the spotlight.
 However, down in the IT trenches those costs translate into tools that can make an engineer’s job easy, hard, or somewhere in between.
 It’s for this reason why “Cost” is one of the four things to consider in a quality monitoring tool.
 Netreo keeps things simple when it comes to the cost of your IT Monitoring tool.